 Trade receivables are recorded at invoiced amounts and do not bear interest.
 Unbilled fees and expenses represent receivables where the Company has an unconditional right to consideration under a contract but has not yet issued an invoice.
 The Company performs a review of receivables on an ongoing basis in order to assess collectability.
-At December 31, 2024, the allowance for doubtful accounts was \$70, and reported net in Trade receivables on the consolidated balance sheet.
+At December 31, 2024, the Company did not have an allowance for doubtful accounts.